 Make your own homemade acne cream to calm and balance oily, acne-prone skin.
 Excellent for using as a night cream.

-This homemade face cream recipe includes lavender, bergamot and ylang ylang to cleanse your skin, balance oil production and help reduce the appearance of scarring.
-Vitamin E and aloe vera soothe and heal reddened, irritated skin.
+This homemade face cream recipe includes lavender, bergamot and ylang ylang, which cleanse your skin, have a purifying effect on your skin and help reduce the appearance of scarring.
+Vitamin E and aloe vera soothe and support healing of reddened, irritated skin.

 Plus, its sweet floral scent soothes your nerves and balances your emotions, helping you slide into a peaceful, happy sleep.